What you should know

 Collecting debts can be a pain.
 As a first step, ask yourself if it’s worth the effort.
 For example, maybe the debt is very small.
 Or the debtor is unlikely to be able to repay anything.
 In either case, it may cost you more time and money to collect than the debt is worth.

 You should gather information and documents relating to the debt.
 These include:

 - the name and contact information of the debtor and any other person or company responsible for paying the debt

 - the ability of the debtor to pay

 - the reason the debt hasn’t been paid, if you know

 The information and documents will help you collect the debt.

+If the debtor doesn’t pay, you may want to bring a legal action.
 You can sue in British Columbia if the debt arose in BC, or if the debtor lives or carries on business in BC.

 This information applies to British Columbia, Canada

-Reviewed in October 2017
+Reviewed in January 2020